 Not a ham?
 If you happened across this page by chance and are not a ham, you can learn more by surfing on over to the American Radio Relay League, of which I am a Life Member and whose link is below.
 Ham radio is a fun hobby with many enjoyable aspects to it.
 There truly is something for everyone.

-Some US military Morse code and radio training films on YouTube:
+Some US military Morse code, training, and historical radio films on YouTube:

 Historical radio films: